apache/nifi-minifi-cpp/README.md

 * perl -- Required for OpenSSL configuration
 * NASM -- Required for OpenSSL only on Windows

-**NOTE** On Windows if Strawberry Perl is used the `${StrawberryPerlRoot}\c\bin` directory should not be part of the %PATH% variable as Strawberry Perl's patch.exe will be found as the patch executable in the configure phase instead if the git patch executable.
+**NOTE** On Windows if Strawberry Perl is used the `${StrawberryPerlRoot}\c\bin` directory should not be part of the %PATH% variable as Strawberry Perl's patch.exe will be found as the patch executable in the configure phase instead of the git patch executable.

 #### CentOS 7